Image & Video Forensics

 IEEE ICASSP 2019: Towards Learned Color Representations for Image Splicing Detection

 Since the rise of social media, it is an ongoing challenge to devise forensic approaches that are highly robust to common processing operations such as JPEG recompression and downsampling.
 In this work, we make a first step towards a novel type of cue for image splicing.
 It is based on the color formation of an image: we assume that the color formation is a joint fingerprint for the camera hardware, the software settings, and the depicted scene.
 As such, it can be used to locate spliced patches that originally stem from other images.
 To this end, we train a two-stage classifier on the full set of colors from a Macbeth color chart, and compare two patches for their color consistency.
-Our preliminary results on a challenging dataset on downsampled data of identical scenes indicate that the color distribution can be a useful forensic tool that is highly resistant to JPEG compression.
+Our results on a challenging dataset on downsampled splices created from identical scenes indicate that the color distribution can be a useful forensic tool that is highly resistant to JPEG compression.

 GI Sicherheit 2018: Towards Forensic Exploitation of 3-D Lighting Environments in Practice